Evolve Your Business

 In short, which clients yield the highest profit margins – and which are simply draining your resources?

-Mapping out the most profitable customers or types of customers is crucial for developing a growing PSO with a strong bottom line.
+Mapping out the most profitable customers or types of customers is crucial for developing a growing PSO with a solid bottom line.

 Caution:

-There can be a lot of reasons to maintain a good relationship with high-profile clients even though their profitability % is low (or even negative).
+There can be many reasons to maintain a good relationship with high-profile clients even though their profitability percentage is low (or even negative).
 Some logo clients are great for references and can nudge your organization's performance.

 On the other hand, large – and very profitable – clients often have exceedingly high demands that can challenge your general company strategy, especially if your company is small.